Professor of Comparative Religion

 Special Section on “Encounters in Ethnography Today” in Method and Theory in the Study of Religion 21:1 (2009).
 Convener and Contributor of Introduction and Article, “Experiencing the Mango Festival as a Ritual Dramatization of Hagiography” (pp. 1-2, 50-65).

 Special Section on “Feminist Theory and the Study of South Asian Religions” in the Journal of Feminist Studies in Religion 24:1 (Sp 2008): 5-71 (also available through Project MUSE).
 Convener and Contributor of Introduction and Article, “Chosen Moments: Mediation and Direct Experience in the Life of the Classical Tamil Saint, Karaikkal Ammaiyar” (pp. 5-11, 11-31); these two articles were reprinted in Pamela Klaussen, ed., Women and Religion (Routledge, 2009).

 Special Issue on “Bodily Transformations Across Indian Religions.”
 International Journal of Hindu Studies 10:2 (August 2006).
 Guest Editor and Contributor of Introduction and Article, “The Story of the Classical Tamil Woman Saint, Karaikkal Ammaiyar: A Translation of Her Story from Cekkilar’s Periya Puranam” (pp. 173-86).

 The Graceful Guru: Hindu Female Gurus in India and the United States.
 Oxford University Press, 2004.
 The first book to comparatively analyze Hindu-inspired female gurus.
 The Editor and contributors to the volume illuminate the history and present of a diversity of female gurus’ potently authoritative teachings and practices and their local and global significance, through the lens of academic gender theories.
 Editor and Contributor of Introduction (“Hindu Female Gurus in Historical and Philosophical Context” pp. 3-49) and Article on “Gurumayi: The Play of Shakti and Guru” (pp. 219-243).

-Read prizewinning journalist Kurt Streeter’s Los Angeles Times article, “Embracing the Love of Amma, the Hugging Saint,” on female guru Ammachi/Mata Amritanandamayi/Amma (2010).
+Read prizewinning journalist Kurt Streeter’s Los Angeles Times article, “Embracing the Love of Amma,” on female guru Ammachi/Mata Amritanandamayi/Amma (2010).